mark-watson/haskell_book/manuscript/tutorial-pure.md

 Pure Haskell code has no side effects and if written properly is easy to read and understand.
 I am assuming that you have installed *stack* using the directions in Appendix A. It is important to keep a Haskell interactive **repl** open as you read the material in this book and experiment with the code examples as you read.
 I don't believe that you will be able to learn the material in this chapter unless you work along trying the examples and experimenting with them in an open Haskell repl!

 The directory **Pure** in the git repository contains the examples for this chapter.
 Many of the examples contain a small bit of impure code in a **main** function.
-We will cover how this impure code works in the next chapter.
-Here is an example of impure code, contained inside a **main** function that you will see in this chapter:
+We will cover how this impure code works in the next chapter but let's look at a short example of impure code that is contained inside a **main** function:

 {lang="haskell",linenos=off}
 ~~~~~~~~